AdobeDocs/marketo.en/help/marketo/product-docs/demand-generation/dynamic-chat/dialogues/audience-criteria.md

 ## Priority {#priority}

 Priority determines which Dialogue a lead receives in the case they qualify for more than one.
 It's established when you first [create your Dialogue](/help/marketo/product-docs/demand-generation/dynamic-chat/dialogues/create-a-dialogue.md){target="_blank"}.
-You can change the priority for an exisiting Dialogue by opening it and going to **Dialogue Details** in the Audience Criteria tab.
+You can change the priority for an exisiting Dialogue by opening it and going to **[!UICONTROL Dialogue Details]** in the [!UICONTROL Audience Criteria] tab.

    ![](assets/audience-criteria-1.png)